getgrit/stdlib/.grit/patterns/go/exported_loop_pointer.md

 ```

-## loop iterations with with pointers and values assigned to new varible
+## loop iterations with pointers and values assigned to new variable

 ```go
 func() {